andreibesleaga/AgenticMedicalImagingHelper/README.md

 > All project generation flow documents saved in [docs](https://github.com/andreibesleaga/AgenticMedicalImagingHelper/tree/main/docs) and [BOOTSTRAP_MISSION](BOOTSTRAP_MISSION.md).

-A TypeScript CLI tool that uses Google Gemini 2.5 Pro and LangGraph.js to analyze series of medical images, detect findings, and track how conditions evolve over time across multiple imaging sessions.
+A TypeScript CLI tool that uses Google Gemini AI and LangGraph.js to analyze series of medical images, detect findings, and track how conditions evolve over time across multiple imaging sessions.

 ⚠️ **DISCLAIMER**: This tool is for **educational and informational purposes only**.
 It is NOT a substitute for professional medical diagnosis or treatment.
 All findings must be reviewed by a qualified healthcare professional.